dongdongyan/learngit/readme.txt

 Git is a distributed version control system.
-Git is free free software.
+Git is free free software under the GPL.